bentoml/BentoML/docs/source/guides/aws_sagemaker_end-to-end_workflow.rst

 ======================================
-3.7 Test API Endpoints Using Boto3 SDK
+3.6 Test API Endpoints Using Boto3 SDK
 ======================================

-Now, we are ready to test the SageMaker API endpoints by creating a small script using the boto3 SDK.
+Now, we are ready to test the SageMaker API endpoints by creating a small script using the AWS boto3 SDK.
 Alternatively, users could also use the AWS CLI to test the endpoint.
 Please visit https://awscli.amazonaws.com/v2/documentation/api/latest/reference/sagemaker-runtime/invoke-endpoint.html

 .. code-block:: python